 Electrical Panel Upgrade Cost

-Is your home’s electrical system struggling to keep up with modern demands?
-Discover the key considerations for electrical panel upgrades and learn how to ensure your home’s safety, reliability, and efficiency in this comprehensive guide.
+Does your electrical panel need additional spots for more electric appliances?
+Is your panel struggling with modern demands?
+Discover the key considerations for electrical panel upgrades in this comprehensive guide.

 The typical electrical panel upgrade cost was $4,500 to $5,800 for our customers in 2023*, including a 200A meter bypass combo, breakers, cold water grounding and other code compliance measures with permitting.
 Electrical panel upgrade and electrical service upgrade costs vary widely between projects.
 Read our comprehensive guide below to learn more!